Reviewable/Reviewable/enterprise/config.md

 ### Environment variables

+Reviewable is configured by defining a whole bunch of environment variables.
+If you'd rather keep the configuration in a file, you can define the variables below in a JSON file consisting of a single object, where the keys are the environment variable names and the values are all strings, mount it into the Docker image, and pass the full path via the `REVIEWABLE_CONFIG_FILE` environment variable.
+(If any variables are defined both in the environment and in the file, the value in the file takes precedence.)

 ##### Core configuration:
 These are required unless stated otherwise.
 * `REVIEWABLE_LICENSE`: You'll receive a license key when you purchase or renew a license.
 This is just a JSON Web Token (JWT), signed with a private key, that encodes the constraints of your license.
 It expires at the same time as the license.
 The server won't run without a valid and current license key.